tiffanymonroe/wdi-remote-gizmo/unit_2/w06d01/homework/README.md

 ![index](http://i.imgur.com/CRJd6Hg.png)

 ### Show page

-Your show page should display a product with
+1. Your show page should display a product with

 - a link back to the products
 - a link to edit the product (goes to the edit page)
 - a delete button that deletes
 - and the number of items remaining in stock.

-There will be a BUY button.
+2. There should be a BUY button.
 The BUY button will reduce the number of items in stock by 1 each time it's pressed.

 ![show](http://i.imgur.com/sp9DGtd.png)
 ![bins](http://i.imgur.com/EADp0We.png)

-If the quantity of your item is zero, the show page should say 'OUT OF STOCK' instead of saying how many are remaining.
+3. If the quantity of your item is zero, the show page should say 'OUT OF STOCK' instead of saying how many are remaining.
 (Hint: conditionals in `ejs`).

-On the edit page, make sure you can set the quantity to zero if you want so that you can test if this is working.
+4. On the edit page, make sure you can set the quantity to zero if you want so that you can test if this is working.

-The BUY button should also not be rendered if the quantity of the item is zero.
+5. The BUY button should also **not** be rendered if the quantity of the item is zero.

 ![no-show](http://i.imgur.com/5FZKyly.png)

 ### Edit page and New page
-These views should render forms and submit to the appropriate routes.
+1. These views should render forms and submit to the appropriate routes.

 ### Redirects:
 - The *create* route should redirect to the index